Reed Neighborhood Emergency Team

 As of the 2010 census, the Reed neighborhood had a population of 4,399 residents.
 Its stock of older homes, large apartment complexes, and the Reed College campus help explain Reed’s unique demographics: The population includes many young people between the ages of 20-24 (19.3%) and people in the 65+ category (15.1%).
 The majority of Reed residents rent their living quarters (65.6%).
 While families make up 40.2% of Reed’s overall households, 37.4% of residents live in non-family households, and 22.4% live in group quarters.
 A primary goal of the Reed NET is to develop effective ways to reach all of our neighbors with preparedness information, including our large population of renters and of younger and older residents.
 Please let us know if we can provide team members and/or materials to promote preparedness at your block party, apartment gathering, school event, or any other neighborhood gathering.

-The Reed NET team generally holds meetings the second Thursday of January, April, July ,and October, and the third Monday of February, May, August, and November.
-For now, our meetings are on Zoom, though certain meetings and exercises may be held at alternate locations.
-Please check the Portland Prepares calendar page for our meeting dates, times, and locations.
+The Reed NET team holds meetings the second Thursday of every other month, so we meet in January, March, May, July, September, and November.
+Contact us for the location.
 We welcome all current and prospective NET members, people who live or work in the neighborhood, and those who simply have an interest in learning more about our preparedness efforts.